blueOkiris/good-BASIC/README.md

 The reasoning for these is somewhat explained in said document

+Another good reference is [the grammar document](./docs/grammar.md) which explains the parts of the language and ultimately creates an ebnf description of the language.

 ## Example

 I think the best way to understand why you might want a different language is to see the language in action.
 Here's an example that shows some of the features of the language.